carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

-You can however see how it's hard to combine variadic functions with automatic currying; in other words: _how do you manage automatic partial function application when you have an indefinite amount of parameters?_ That's not to say there's no solutions, but I decided to not implement variadic functions[^stillworking].
+You can however see how it's hard to combine variadic functions with automatic currying; in other words: _how do you manage automatic partial function application when you have an indefinite amount of arguments?_ That's not to say there's no solutions, but I decided to not implement variadic functions[^stillworking].

 In Haskell, in fact, _all functions take a single parameter_, and simply keep returning functions until an actual value is ready to be returned.
-That is, a value that doesn't require any further parameters, which leads me to the next feature desired in languages I normally use.
+That is, a value that doesn't require any further arguments, which leads me to the next feature desired in languages I normally use.

 #### Functions as first-class citizens